nadnbuds/rshell/README.md

 * Only a comment is passed in
 * Only && or || is passed in

 **rshell** currently do not have the ability to handle incorrect inputs and prompt the user to enter a correct input.

+When running **rshell** with the bash scripts that tests the program, the script input does **NOT** show up when u run the script